If your child has a congenital heart defect, it means that your child was born with a problem in the structure of his or her heart.

 Mayo Clinic offers congenital heart care: Marcus' story

-Serious congenital heart defects usually become evident soon after birth or during the first few months of life.
+Serious congenital heart defects usually are noticed soon after birth or during the first few months of life.
 Signs and symptoms could include:

 - Pale gray or blue skin color (cyanosis)